- Intangible heritage

 One can often see the image of a Pelican bird (a symbol of self-sacrifice), which feeds the chicks with its body.
 The lush ornamentation of vegetable and animal forms prevails in the so-called landlord's carpets.
 The traditional plot of such carpets is the motif of the tree of life that sprouts from the ovary or flower pot or basket.
 Flower branches synchronously spread from the central stem, and a large flower or inflorescence completes the top of the tree.
 So-called "Baroque" was also made, the carpet pattern has the appearance of a large stylized floral forms that branches out across the field symmetrically from the center.

 The middle part of the carpet is distinguished by a bent strip with curls (cartouche).
-The coloring of Reshetylivka carpets is reproduced in soft and calm gradation.
+The color of Reshetyliv carpets predominates in a soft, calm range of colors - mostly in warm and earthy shades.
 Mainly carpets with blue, golden-yellow or black background, at least-with white, gray, green and brown background prevail.
 Carpets are made on vertical looms (krosna) with “rounding” (“scalloping”) technique.
+Saturation of ornamental forms, their rapid dynamism; plastic flexibility speaks of the courage to decide the composition of works, it enhances their figurative sound.

 These were the words that a well-known skilled carpet-master Natalia Vovk often heard from her mother.
 A whole cohort of talented craftsmen worked at the Reshetylivka factory.
 For more than 40 years it was headed by Leonid Tovstukha.